 Second Job Tax – Everything You Need To Know!

-• Is there any clause that prevents you to take more work?
+• Is there any clause that prevents you from taking more work?

 • Speak to your current employer about it to be clear.